 Shave Tips for Parker Safety Razor and Taconic Shave Products

-Let the weight of the razor do the work - never press the razor against your face.
+- Let the weight of the razor do the work - never press the razor against your skin with force.

-If you are new to using a double edge safety razor, hold your razor so that its head is perpendicular to your face while shaving.
+- If you are new to using a double edge safety razor, hold your razor so that its head is perpendicular to your face while shaving.
 As you perfect your technique you can angle the razor more to make it more aggressive.
 The ideal angle to hold the blade to your skin is 30 degrees.

-Most razor blades have a protective coating to help lubricate and protect them, so do not wipe the blade dry.
+- Most razor blades have a protective coating to help lubricate and protect them, so do not wipe the blade dry.
 Instead, rinse your razor and blade and then gently shake off the excess water.
 Store away from water when possible.

-Insert the base plate over the screw of the cap.
+- Insert the base plate over the screw of the cap.
 Make sure that the larger indented middle circle is on the handle side and that the edges with ridges are facing upward when closed. (otherwise, your razor won't work correctly)

-When lathering with your brush, please don't press the brush too firmly against your face.
+- When lathering with your brush, don't press the brush too firmly against your face.
 This will protect the brush knot from becoming damaged.

 Taconic Shave Creams

 - Taconic's shave cream is very concentrated - just use a small bit to create a fabulous lather.